imrand-dev/sql-bolt/nosql/README.md

 * To check MongoDB server version - `$ mongod -version`
 * To check MongoDB shell version - `$ mongo -version`

-### Installation
+## Installation

 * [MongoDB Community Edition](https://www.mongodb.com/try/download/community)

 > you must have to add `mongodb bin` path in the environment variable.

-To store data you must have to create `data/db` directory inside a Drive (C/D/E or whatever) and run the following `mongod` command to start the MongoDB shell from the same drive.
+To store data you must have to create `data/db` directory inside a Drive and run the following `mongod` command to start the MongoDB shell from the same drive.

 you can also specify other location via `mongod --dbpath "location"`

-`mongod` is the command where you will store the data and `mongo` is command line tool to perform operations.
+`mongod` is the command that starts the server and `mongo` is command line tool to perform operations.

 ```js
 $ mongo // shell started